machinelearningZH/audio-transcription/README.md

     - `tmux new -s transcribe_frontend`
     - `conda activate transcribo`
     - `python main.py`
+    - You can restore your sessions with `tmux attach -t transcribe_worker` and `tmux attach -t transcribe_frontend`
 - Windows
     - See `run_gui.bat`, `run_transcribo.bat` and `run_worker.bat`